Prime Minister Najib Razak ousted as opposition scores victory in Malaysia

 Earlier in the day, opposition politicians claimed their phones and email accounts had been hacked and spammed, saying it was a deliberate attempt to disrupt their communications.

-Vote counting by officials went on into Thursday morning, with final results still pending at 3:30 a.m. local time.
-Najib and Prime Minister-elect Mahathir are both expected to address the nation in the next few hours.
+Vote counting by officials went on into the morning, with final results still pending.
+Najib and Prime Minister-elect Mahathir are expected to address the nation early Thursday.
 And for the rest of the country, the party has already begun -- May 10 and May 11 have already been declared public holidays in celebration of one of the most remarkable moments in Malaysia's modern history.